Manage Mailcoach and MailChimp newsletters in Laravel

 Let's unsubscribe someone:

-You can pass some merge variables as the second argument:
+For MailChimp you can pass merge variables as the second argument:

 Newsletter::subscribe('firstname.lastname@example.org', ['FNAME'=>'Rince', 'LNAME'=>'Wind']);

-You can subscribe someone to a specific list by using the third argument:
+You can subscribe someone to a specific list by passing a list name:

 That third argument is the name of a list you configured in the config file.